 Looking for an alternative to Cronolog?

 Cronolog was a handy tool that reorganized your server logs by date.
-Andrew Ford wrote his own script to split out his Apache web server log files.
+Andrew Ford wrote his own script to split out his Apache web server log data and manage log files.
 He was so pleased with all of the time that little script saved him that he made it available to the systems administrators of the world by posting the code on GitHub.
 He also set up a website, called cronolog.org, to promote the script.
 Unfortunately, Cronolog, which was written for Unix and Linux, is no longer available.

 If you are looking for an alternative to Cronolog to manage your system log files, we’ll show you some other utilities to try.
 Very few utilities match Cronolog exactly, mainly because the task of copying files is very straightforward and most system administrators can create such a script in a minute.
 However, we found some newer log management utilities that give you even better functionality than Cronolog, including one that knocks the task right out of the ballpark.

 What about Analog?

 Analog was a free web log analysis computer program first released in 1995, by Stephen Turner.

 Analog provided analysis of metrics such as; Number of requests, response request method, requests per path, response time statistics and much more.

 Unfortunately, it was discontinued back in 2010 but you may find our following list of log management and analysis tools useful to help you find an alternative.
 Our criteria in selecting the following tools are mainly their robustness in diverse industry use cases, the ease of use and installation, extensive documentation and support, and overall performance and features.